casper-ecosystem/authorization-keys-example/tutorial/TUTORIAL.md

 builder.exec(entry_point_request).expect_success().commit();
 ```

-The test then verifies that the result returned was saved in the named keys for `ACCOUNT_USER_1`, containing the default account address.
+The test then verifies that the result returned was saved in the named keys for `ACCOUNT_USER_1`, containing the default account hash.

 ```rust
 let intersection_receipt: Key = *builder